 - Sign in to the website?
 Is that safe?
 YES!
 There are COPPA (Children's Online Privacy Protection Act) laws that Scholastic adheres to.
 It is completely safe for kids.

 - My school is not participating.
 Can my child still sign up for the Challenge?
 Absolutely!
 Parents can help their kids register by going to Scholastic.com/summer.
 Click on “kids” and then follow the instructions to pick a user name and password.
 After entering your country and state, you can find your children’s school so their reading minutes will count for the school.
 Make sure to check your email as you will receive an approval email asking permission for reading minutes to be applied to your child’s school.

 - What’s the benefit of having my child’s minutes count for the school?
-The top 20 schools will be listed in the 2014 Scholastic Book of World Records and will receive a plaque.
+The top 20 schools will be listed in the 2015 Scholastic Book of World Records and will receive a “Reading Plaque” to display at school and a badge for their website.
 The top school in each state will also receive a plaque.
-AND, the school that logs the most minutes will win a visit from Captain Underpants author Dav Pilkey!
+AND, this year there will be 2 grand prizes for the schools that read/log the most minutes: a school visit from David Shannon (elementary school grand prize) and a school visit from Gordon Korman (middle school grand prize).
 So make sure to find your child’s school on the list.

 - I am always looking for creative ways to keep my kids reading.
 Any suggestions?
 Sure!
 We have LOTS of great ideas.
 Check out the Scholastic Parents Facebook page to find the new content calendar that provides free daily expert tips and articles, activities, discounts on books, and special Friday giveaways.
 You can also find details about upcoming Facebook chats.